The p-local stable Adams conjecture: Erratum: Review of -spaces after Bousfield, Friedlander and Segal.

-from the category $\mathcal{F}$ of finite pointed sets, to the category $\sSet_*$ of pointed simplicial sets, such that $\mathcal{B}$ sends each singleton to the constant point simplicial set.
-We denote the category of $\Gamma$-spaces $\mathcal{F}[\sSet_*]$ to be the category of such functors.
-Note that it is sufficient to define a $\Gamma$-space on the full sub-category generated by the objects ${\bf{n} }= \{0,1,\ldots, n\}$ (with the element $0$ being the basepoint).
-Henceforth, we shall consider all $\Gamma$-spaced restricted to this sub-category. \end{defn}
+A $\Gamma$-space is a functor $\mathscr{B} : \mathscr{F} \longrightarrow \sSet_*$ from the category $\mathscr{F}$ of finite pointed sets to the category $\sSet_*$ of pointed simplicial sets.
+Moreover, we demand that $\mathscr{B}$ sends each singleton to the constant point simplicial set.
+We denote the category of $\Gamma$-spaces $\mathscr{F}[\sSet_*]$ to be the category of such functors.
+Note that it is sufficient to define a $\Gamma$-space on the full sub-category generated by the objects ${\bf{n} }= \{0,1,\ldots, n\}$ (with the element $0$ the basepoint).
+Henceforth, we shall consider all $\Gamma$-spaces restricted to this sub-category, unless evident otherwise.
+The category $\mathscr{F}[\sSet_*]$ has the structure of a closed simplicial model category (\cite{BF}, Theorem 3.5), with weak equivalences defined object wise\footnote{In \cite{BF}, two different model structures are described: the ``strict" and the ``stable" model structures.
+We use the strict one in this article.}.

+A $\Gamma$-space $\mathscr{B}$ is called``special " if it satisfies the property that the following map of simplicial sets is a weak equivalence: